 It’s no secret that I love being an aunt to four beautiful nieces and one handsome nephew.
 Their ages range from almost 4 years to 19 years, providing diverse conversations, activities and memories.

-While my husband and I figure out if we want a child, and can have one, I find contentment with the love and laughter these amazing kids bring to my life.
+I find contentment with the love and laughter these amazing kids bring to my life.
 From the moment my oldest niece was born, my heart has been full.
 With the birth of each child, my heart has expanded to welcome another.
 Why do I love them so?
 Really the question is how could I not?
 The true answer is that I really can’t explain.
 I just do.
 Of course my sisters and I are incredibly close so it might make sense that we would be close to each others’ children.
 Yet, I think it’s these particular kids that tug on my heart.
 Not just one, but all touch me in their own unique way.
 Their smiles make me smile.
 They make me work harder at setting positive examples of hard work and determination in life.
 Their hugs brighten my day.
 I never hesitate to have a conversation with one or all, whether discussing high school friendships, the trick to playing Mario Kart, or the antics of the 3-year old at the zoo with her grandma.